Girls to Mushers

 Amanda Brooks // LFMC Founder

-Amanda is a co-owner of Smokin' Ace Kennels.
-She moved to Alaska from Maine in pursuit of exploring the vast wilderness of the Last Frontier by dog team.
-Brooks spends her time training the yearlings of the kennel and races them non-competitively in mid-distance races around Alaska.
-She manages the social media pages and enjoys researching canine sports diet & nutrition and implementing it into their feeding program.
+Amanda moved to Alaska from Maine in pursuit of exploring the vast wilderness of the Last Frontier by dog team.
+Brooks has spent the last 6 years managing a championship long distance kennel, researching canine sports medicine and nutrition, training yearlings and racing them non-competitively in mid-distance races around Alaska.

 Amanda graduated from the University of Maine in Orono in 2010 with a bachelors degree in Biology.
 Since then she has sailed the Eastern seaboard four times on traditionally rigged schooners, commercial fished the North Atlantic and worked for the National Marine Fishery Service, quantifying fish species and marine mammal interactions with commercial fishing boats.
 She loves spending time outside, camping, hiking and learning about Alaska’s incredible wildlife, but also enjoys photography and dabbling in graphic design.